jazzband/django-invitations/docs/usage.rst

 * User clicks link, their email is confirmed and they are redirected to signup
 * The signup URL has the email prefilled and upon signing up the user is logged into the site

+The user can enter any email address they wish when they sign up.
+They are not obligated to enter the same email address listed in the invitation.
+If ``allauth`` is being used under its default settings, then two ``EmailAddress`` instances will be created for that user, one for the email address used in the invitation, and one for the email address entered by the user.

 Further details can be found in the following sections.

 Allauth Integration